 Emily Fraser is a recent Trinity resident, an MDiv graduate of Trinity College Theological School and the University of Divinity, who was ordained priest in November 2013.
 She is part-time assistant curate at St John’s Camberwell and was in residence at Trinity where she will be made a significant contribution to the life of the Chapel and Theological School where she commenced her PhD studies.
 Turner Fellowships are available for candidates who "have been an enrolled student of Trinity College for at least two years while pursuing studies at either the University of Melbourne or the United Faculty of Theology".

 The Revd Jasmine Dow – Morna Sturrock Postgraduate Research Fellow (2013)

-Jasmine Dow is an Anglican priest recently appointed as Chaplain to the Canterbury Fellowship which meets in the Trinity Chapel, and as part-time Associate Chaplain to the Residential College at Trinity.
-Jasmine has completed her masters degree in Theology through Charles Sturt University and has enrolled in a PhD at the MCD University of Divinity.
+Jasmine Dow is an Anglican priest who was appointed as Chaplain to the Canterbury Fellowship which meets in the Trinity Chapel, and as part-time Associate Chaplain to the Residential College at Trinity until the end of 2013.
+She is now a member of the Theological School's faculty, lecturing in Children's and Families' Ministry, and works part-time as an Education Officer for the Anglican Board of Mission (ABM).
+Jasmine has completed her masters degree in Theology through Charles Sturt University and has enrolled in a PhD at the University of Divinity.
 The College intends to fund her for this position on a part-time basis.
 The Morna Sturrock Fellowship was established in 2008 by a group of supporters of women in ministry and leadership in the Anglican Church to foster women as theological scholars.
-The first Morna Sturrock Fellow was Dr Megan Warner, now a lecturer at the Trinity College Theological School.
+The first Morna Sturrock Fellow was Dr Megan Warner, a former Trinity student, Trinity College Theological School faculty member and is now based in London and remains an adjunct lecturer for the Theological School.